vike123/The-Ultimate-Wordpress-CRM-Plugin/readme.txt

 For IF, FOREACH, WHILE etc suggest using : and endif; etc as keep the code tidier!

+== Todo ==
+* Group Custom Post Types and Taxonomies into a single group menu (will probably then use the new nodes in WP3.3)

 == Changelog ==

 = 0.1 =